Welcome to The 4dDoha Collection.

 (1977) Michael Rice and Company, Design Construction Group

-The complex that today houses the Qatar National Museum originated in 1912 as the home of Sheikh Abdullah bin Jassim al Thani, an early ruler of Qatar under British protection.
-The compound was built …
+The complex that today stands at the center of the National Museum of Qatar originated in 1912 as the home of Sheikh Abdullah bin Jassim al Thani, an early ruler of Qatar under British …

 This house was built sometime between 1956 and 1959 for Sheikh Mohammed bin Hamad al Thani, the older brother of Sheikh Khalifa bin Hamad al Thani, later the fifth Emir of Qatar.
 It features …

-The iconic Sheraton Hotel was the capstone to William L. Pereira & Associates (WLPA) development and implementation of the New District of Doha (NDOD) master plan.
-The idea of infilling the shallow northern waters …
+The iconic Sheraton Hotel was the capstone to William L. Pereira Associates’ development and implementation of the New Doha master plan.
+It stands on the northern end of the Corniche, the first and most …

 At the behest of HH Sheikha Mozah bint Nasser al Missned, Ushida Findlay Architects and Formation Architects collaborated to design an alternative to the conventional glass box skyscraper.
 Reacting against sheer glass walls that …

-Dating from Doha’s earliest days, Souq Waqif has continuously served as a center for trade and urban life.
-Literally translated as “the standing market,” Souq Waqif derived its named from the need for early …
+The historical record makes note of Souq Waqif as early as 1766, from which point it has continuously served as a center for trade and urban life.
+Literally translated as “the standing market,” Souq Waqif …

-Completed in 2007, the Texas A&M University at Qatar (TAMU-Q) building was the first building designed by Legoretta + Legoretta to be built in Education City, followed by Carnegie Mellon University (CMUQ), the Student Centre, …
+Completed in 2007, the Texas A&M University at Qatar (TAMU-Q) building was the first building designed by Legorreta + Legorreta to be built in Education City, followed by Carnegie Mellon University (CMUQ), the Student Centre, …

 The Weill Cornell Medical College in Qatar (WCMC-Q) building was completed in 2004, although the college had offered its two-year pre-medical program since 2002 (incidentally, the first coeducational program of higher learning in Qatar). …

-Located within a large courtyard at the center of Souq Najada, this house includes the last remaining authentic wind tower in Qatar.
-For this reason it is colloquially referred to as the Wind Tower …
+Located within a large courtyard at the center of the block to the south of Souq Waqif, this house includes the last remaining authentic wind tower in Qatar.
+For this reason it is colloquially …

 Completed in 1988, the Women’s Hospital was built to complement Hamad General Hospital, continuing the development of what is today known as Hamad Medical City.
-It was designed by John R. Harris & Partners, the …
+It was designed by John R. Harris Architects, the office …

 Leave A Comment